 Because sometimes it takes a little more than a social media post…

-Pride 2020 festivals may have been cancelled, but you can still celebrate it in different ways.
+Many Pride 2021 festivals may have been cancelled or postponed, but you can still celebrate it in different ways.
 Whether you are a member of the LGBTQ+ community or an ally, here’s some easy ways to show your support during Pride month.

 Whether you want to donate to charity, research the history of Pride or attend a virtual event, here’s everything you need to know.

 Most of the Pride events during Pride Month 2021 have been postponed or cancelled, but plenty are still going ahead later in the year.

 Trans Pride London 26th June– Starting at Wellington Arch, London, this Pride Event is a march to raise awareness about Trans Rights in the UK and across the world.
 The organisers have asked attendees to wear flowers in support of Trans Youth.

 Bristol Pride – 10th July – This will be a celebration of all things Queer.
 It will consist of a programme of events that will span two weeks from Saturday 3rd – Friday 16th July, taking place across the city, with the actual march on the 10th.

 Manchester Pride- 28th August 2021 – One of the biggest events in the Pride Calendar, the Manchester celebration is ticketed and will feature a number of big name performances from Annie Mac, Sigala and more.

 It isn’t just the big cities that host Pride Events, there are hundreds taking place in towns and villages all across the UK.
 Take a look at Pride Events near you.

 LGBTQ+ charities to donate to